Skip to content

 SMART Recovery group

-Colleen Gramling will lead the Mental Health and Wellness Group at noon on Sunday, October 20 in the nursery.
-The group is a confidential and affirming space for participants to share how they are navigating their mental health with connection and support through wellness strategies.
+The mental health and wellness group is now called Life Support, a gathering of individuals who are looking for a confidential and affirming space to share how they are navigating their mental health with connection and support through wellness strategies.

 Soul Refresh Yoga